yanntrividic/padatrad/README.md

 There is not much else to say about this example.
 ```

-Once the text is ready in your pad, it should also appear in the Padatrad preview.
+Once the text is ready in your pad, it should also appear in the Padatrad preview (it is necessary to refresh the page in order to integrate the modifications).
 You can then begin the translation.
 For example, to translate the first paragraph, add your translation below the relevant source text and specify that it is the target text by adding the class `{.fr}` at the end of the paragraph:

 ```markdown
 This is an example for a translation from English to French.